AdobeDocs/experience-manager-65.en/help/forms/using/creating-custom-adaptive-form-themes.md

 ---
 title: Creating custom adaptive form themes
-seo-title: Creating custom adaptive form themes
-description: An adaptive form theme is an AEM client library that you use to define the styles (look and feel) for an adaptive form.
+description: An adaptive form theme is an Adobe Experience Manager client library that you use to define the styles (look and feel) for an adaptive form.
 Learn how you can create custom adaptive form themes.
-seo-description: An adaptive form theme is an AEM client library that you use to define the styles (look and feel) for an adaptive form.
-Learn how you can create custom adaptive form themes.
-uuid: b25df10e-b07c-4e9d-a799-30f1c6fb3c44
 content-type: reference
 topic-tags: customization
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
-discoiquuid: 437e6581-4eb1-4fbd-a6da-86b9c90cec89
 exl-id: 73b0057f-082d-4502-90e2-5e41b52c1185
 ---
 # Creating custom adaptive form themes {#creating-custom-adaptive-form-themes}

 >[!CAUTION]
 >
->AEM Forms provide the [Theme Editor](/help/forms/using/themes.md) capability to create and modify adaptive forms [themes](/help/forms/using/themes.md).
-Peform the steps listed in this article, only if you have upgraded from a version that does not have [Theme Editor](/help/forms/using/themes.md) and you have an existing investment in themes created using Less/CSS files (pre-theme editor method).
+>Adobe Experience Manager (AEM) Forms provide the [Theme Editor](/help/forms/using/themes.md) capability to create and modify adaptive forms [themes](/help/forms/using/themes.md).
+Perform the steps listed in this article only if you have upgraded from a version that does not have [Theme Editor](/help/forms/using/themes.md) and you have an existing investment in themes created using Less/CSS files (pre-theme editor method).

 ## Prerequisites {#prerequisites}